juliafrankenberg/RNAseq/README.md

 Then can align samples (before running do a test run to print the command by adding echo before the command - see script)

     qsub salmon.sh

+Output are folders for each sample with quant.sf files, that are then imported to R using tximport, transforming in a data frame

+## Important: after inspection and alignment of fq files, run chmod 444 folder_where_files_are to remove edit access to folder and avoid deleting the files accidentaly (can undo this by chmod 770 folder)

 ### Then use raw or normalised counts for further analysis in R